DESCRIPTION

 A Shared record is used for PTR records in DNS-SD, a host may have as many answers as necessary for a shared record, it's used only in network browsing, where there may be multiple instances of the same service.
 To access the MDNS services, a libmdns library will be provided in the near future, programs will then, be able to link with libmdns and publish its own services though MDNS.
 By now, only mdnsctl(8) is provided which is a command line interface to the daemon in the same fashion as ripctl(8) and ospfctl(8).

-When mdnsd starts up, it probes for its hostname (fetched from /etc/myname), if there isn't a conflict, it publishes an A and a PTR record for itself, both records will be under the .local domain, which is the MDNS single domain name.
+mdnsd starts up, it probes for its hostname (fetched from /etc/myname), if there isn't a conflict, it publishes an A and a PTR record for itself, both records will be under the .local domain, which is the MDNS single domain name.
 All the other domain names in /etc/myname will be stripped, therefore foo.bar.midearth becomes foo.local, which can be resolved through MDNS.
 If a conflict is found, then, there is another foo.local in the network and conflict resolution takes place.

-If -w was not specified, mdnsd will also publish a Workstation service, this service has no data itself, it's used to state that the host is up, it can be used for example, to browse every powered host on the local network.
+mdnsd will also publish a Workstation service, this service has no data itself, it's used to state that the host is up, it can be used for example, to browse every powered host on the local network.

-mdnsd supports multiple interfaces, the interfaces used must be specified as the arguments. mdnsd must be started as root and upon start up it will drop privileges, change it's euid/egid to _mdnsd and chroot.
+mdnsd must be started as root and upon start up it will drop privileges, change it's euid/egid to _mdnsd and chroot.
 Therefore make sure you have user and group _mdnsd created.

-MDNS operations can be done with the mdnsctl(8) utility.
+MDNS operations can be done with the

 The options are as follows: